 An experienced administrator with demonstrated results, Dr. Vicino brings a passion for building programs, empowering faculty and students, and leading the scholarly profession.
 Read about his leadership and service philosophy, administrative and organizational experience, student advising and support experience, and leadership and service to the profession and discipline.

-As the Chair of the Department of Political Science, I have had the opportunity to lead and manage a large academic unit in the College of Social Sciences and Humanities at Northeastern University.
+In my prior role, as the Chair of the Department of Political Science, I had the opportunity to lead and manage a large academic unit in the College of Social Sciences and Humanities at Northeastern University.
 In this role, I identify and implement strategies to align the Department’s activities with the mission and goals of the College and the University and maintain the Department’s excellence in the areas of scholarship, teaching, and service to the profession and public.
 I support our commitment to innovation and interdisciplinary research by building on our strategic areas of strength in the fields of security and resilience studies, network science and big data, international affairs, and public policy.

-As the unit head, I provide vision and leadership for the department to:
+As the unit head, I provided vision and leadership for the department to:

 - Aspire to be globally recognized as distinctive thought leaders that confront the toughest challenges facing society and politics; and